safwachy/valt-pass-api/README.md

     }
 }
 ```
-- Don't forget to use your updated auth token as a request header for the rest of the requests
+- Don't forget to use your NEW auth token as a request header for the rest of the requests

 ## User Routes